 The League of Nations Worksheets

-This is a fantastic bundle which includes everything you need to know about The League of Nations across 23 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about The League of Nations across 23 in-depth pages.
 These are ready-to-use The League of Nations worksheets that are perfect for teaching students about the League of Nations which was an international organization created as a result of US President Woodrow Wilson’s Fourteen Points.
-The allies agreed to establish an organisation which could solve disputes between nations to prevent the possibility of another war.
+The allies agreed to establish an organization which could solve disputes between nations to prevent the possibility of another war.

 Complete List Of Included Worksheets